-This course is only available for BA3 students in Korean Studies who have successfully completed all the requirements for BA1 and BA2 and plan to write BA final papers (theses) in Spring 2021.
+This course is only available for BA3 students in Korean Studies who have successfully completed all the requirements for BA1 and BA2 and plan to write BA theses in the following spring.

-to develop critical reading skills of written and visual materials (both in English and Korean);
+Develop critical reading skills of written and visual materials in English and Korean);

-to develop group presentation skills using written, visual and/or audio sources
+Develop group presentation skills using written, visual and/or audio sources; and

 Mode of instruction